DEA "dismantling" illegal marijuana grow operation on the Grand Mesa

-Drug Enforcement Administration agents along with help from the U.S. Forest Service and other area law enforcement will be up on the Grand Mesa on Wednesday busting up marijuana grown illegally.
+Drug Enforcement Administration agents along with help from the U.S. Forest Service and other area law enforcement were up on the Grand Mesa on Wednesday busting up marijuana grown illegally.

 "We're finishing up dismantling an illegal grow operation with the help of the U.S. Forest Service on the Grand Mesa," Steven Knight said, DEA Special Agent in Charge with the Grand Junction Office.